LCOGT/ptr_api/README.md

 (venv)$ cd tests
 ```

-Instantiate and populate a file titled '.client_env' within the tests directory.
+Instantiate and populate a second config file titled '.client_env' within the tests directory.
 This file provides identification information from Amazon Cognito in order for the client application to access the API and test all endpoints.
 ```
 ~ client_REGION = region
 ~ client_USERPOOL_ID = userpool id